-1. Each Question will carry 5 Marks 2.
+- 1. Each Question will carry 5 Marks - 2.
 Instruction: Attempt all questions

 Marks CO Q 1 Fill in the blanks i.
 Electricity Act 2003 replaced, 5 CO2 Q2 Name act any 5 policy and rules framed after notification of Environment Act of 1986 5 CO1 Q3 Name the 5 major issues and challenges that have to be considered for framing any rule or policy.
 5 CO1 Q4 What are the major financial parameters that are considered for Renewable Energy Tariff calculation?
 (No need of explaining the parameters) 5 CO2 Q5 Name any 5 designated consumers that have been mentioned under Energy Conservation Act of 2001 5 CO1 Q6.
-Name the characteristics of good regulator according to Jorge Vasconcelos?
-5 CO2 SECTION B Q7 Why "Game Theory" need to be applied while framing any Acts & Policy?
-Explain with suitable example.
-10 CO1 Q8 Explain Land Acquisition process according to Land Acquisition act of 2013.
-10 CO2 Q9 How the new Central Electricity Regulatory Commission Renewable Energy Tariff Regulations, 2020 can impact the Renewable Energy Market of India.
+What are the types of electricity contract that can be traded under Electricity Exchange Market?
+(No need of explaining the contracts) 5 CO2 SECTION B Q7 Draw block diagram of the process involved in land acquisition mentioned under RFCTLARR of 2013.
+10 CO1 Q8 Analyze the process of Arbitration of Disputes mentioned under Petroleum and Natural Gas Rules of 1959 10 CO2 Q9 How the new Central Electricity Regulatory Commission Renewable Energy Tariff Regulations, 2020 can impact the Renewable Energy Market of India.
 10 CO3